bain-cs110/bain-cs110.github.io/pages/_assignments/tutorial01.md

 my_turtle.forward(100)
 my_turtle.left(90)
 ```
-* Modify the program so that your turtle draws a square
+* Modify the program so that your turtle draws a square of any color

 > ### Some Pro Tips
 > * Always save your python file before running it so that the interpreter "sees" your changes.